 Stop Pointing the Finger of Blame and Speaking Wickedly

 The problem is that “they” are not who we are supposed to master.
 We aren’t responsible for “their” behavior, no matter how crappy they treat us.
 YHWH says, “STOP!”
 Just stop pointing the finger.
 No matter what happened to you at the hands of some other person, we cannot use them as an excuse for our own bad actions.
 Go back and look at number seven in the list of fasting requirements.
 It says, do not hide yourself from your own flesh.
-Don’t justify your own fleshly nature while pointing out everyone else’s.
+While this can mean not to neglect the needs of your own spouse/family, it can also be read as a literal directive to not hide from your own flesh nature.
+Don’t justify your own carnal nature while pointing out everyone else’s failures.
 That is being a hypocrite.
 Mercy is nonexistent in these scenarios.

 The second clause in this statement is also true.
 If you’re pointing the finger, you are also running your big, fat mouth.
 You’re telling anyone and everyone “why” you are the way you are.
 And it’s all someone else’s fault.
 STOP.
 You will never find the healing and deliverance you so desperately seek while engaging in this relentless behavior.
 Hurting people hurt people.
 If you’re hurting right now, please stop and consider your actions.
 Don’t continue this cycle of chaos and destruction.
 Choose differently.

-Again, this is all about your FLESH.
 Either Messiah has set you free or He hasn’t.
 You either wear His light yoke or you keep yourself yoked to your lower nature (flesh).
 Who is steering your head?
-Who dictates where you walk and what you say with that mouth?
+Who dictates where you walk and what you say with your mouth?
 Who is at the helm of your ship?